 Proponents of logging, often clearcut, argue the practice aims to mimic the sweep of a wildfire, clearing the land in order to help it rejuvenate, but those practices don’t necessarily achieve their ends — fire-dependent species like lodgepole pine rely on heat and research suggests logging doesn’t reproduce the “large numbers of small disturbances and the small number of extremely large disturbances created by wildfires.”
 Research has suggested logged areas of the boreal forest are more susceptible to fires in the decade after harvesting, while areas that were burned are not.

-How bad is this year’s wildfire season?
+How bad was last year’s wildfire season?

-In short, it’s bad.
+In short, it was bad.

+There were 7,131 fires according to the Canadian Interagency Forest Fire Centre.
 But it’s not just the number of fires, which can range from small outbursts of flame to enormous conflagrations, that matters.

-That’s not to say there haven’t been bad years, but this year is shaping up to be the worst in recorded history.
+That’s not to say there haven’t been bad years, but last year was the worst in recorded history.
+Since 1990, according to the federal government, fires have burned an average of 2.5 million hectares each year.

 The caveat is that location matters.
 When fires burn in the wilderness, away from infrastructure, homes and industry, they are often left to their own devices.
 That can impact the number of hectares consumed.